 One vintner saw them often and wondered when they would become a part of the Napa wine industry.
-During harvest he actually offered Bill a job in the cellar – which was accepted!
+During harvest he actually offered Bill a job in the cellar – which Bill eventually accepted.
 Bill learned quickly from this learn by doing approach and despite the mostly manual labor, loved working with the grapes and in the process gained invaluable knowledge about wine making.
 For a couple of years Buccella made their wine at other local Napa facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.

 They control vineyards from Carneros to Calistoga.
 Their philosophy is that blending grapes from different appellations and terroir regions as well as using a variety of clones only adds complexity to a wine.
 Before the final blending all their wine is blind tasted multiple times to ensure only the highest quality lots are used.

-Buccella in Latin means “mouthful” or in the case of their wines – rich, bold and luxurious on the palate.
-We tried the 2006 Cabernet Sauvignon – it is dark crimson in color.
-The elegant bouquet has notes of earthiness, and a floral quality – almost dried rose petal which opens up to notes of chocolate over time.
+The 2006 Bucella Cabernet Sauvignon is dark crimson in color.
+The elegant bouquet has notes of earthiness and a floral quality – almost dried rose petal which opens up to notes of chocolate over time.
 The palate is well focused with a core of ripe fruit – black cherry, blackberry and blueberry.
 The mouth feel is soft and rounded with balanced delicate tannins and just a touch of vanilla on the finish.
-Some of the Cabernet Sauvignon we have tried have a fairly consistent nose over time even as the wine opens.
+Some of the Napa Cabernet Sauvignon wines we have tried over the years have a fairly consistent nose over time even as the wine opens.
 The beauty of this wine is how complex it is and how it changes over time both in aromas and on the palate.
 It is these layers that reveal themselves by letting the wine open up that make this wine a joy to drink.
-Great acidity, lively fruit and good anchoring structure will ensure this wine will age well.
+Great acidity, lively fruit and good anchoring structure ensure that this wine will age well.